Stick to Your New Year’s Resolutions & Save Money on Life Insurance

 Perhaps more people would stick with their resolutions if they realized it could save them their hard-earned dollars.

-Life insurance companies generally require a paramedical exam to help determine what rating class you belong in (see guidelines here: life insurance underwriting guidelines).
+Life insurance companies require a paramedical exam to help determine what rating class you belong in (see guidelines here: life insurance underwriting guidelines).
 The exam is paid for by the insurance company, and it involves checking your height, weight, blood pressure, and heart rate.
 It also consists of urine and blood tests to analyze your blood sugar level, liver and kidney function, cholesterol, etc. The healthier your results, the more favorable the term life premium you’ll get.
 Learn more about the paramedical exam here: What to Expect From a Life Insurance Medical Exam.

 That’s why the following resolutions—if kept—can help save you money.